Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Summary

 \section{Summary}

-We have discussed the shortcomings of blast wave fits compared to fluid dynamic simulations applied to high energy nuclear collisions.
-We have carried out a systematic study of parameters at kinetic freeze-out set in fluid dynamic simulations which have subsequently been extracted from blast wave fits to hadron spectra and elliptic flow.
-We find that blast wave fits correctly reproduce trends of the true values set in the simulations, and they qualitatively agree with the numerical values.
-However, some deviations between extracted and true values exist are significant.
-The quality of blast wave fits can be improved by understanding and quantifying these deviations.
-We have done so for both the freeze-out temperature and specific shear viscosity at freeze-out and have presented the results in this paper.
+In this paper we have discussed differences and complementarity between viscous blast wave descriptions and fluid dynamic simulations in the context of high energy nuclear collisions.
+We have carried out a systematic study of parameters at kinetic freeze-out set in fluid dynamic simulations which have subsequently been extracted by blast wave fits to hadron spectra and elliptic flow.
+We find that viscous blast wave fits correctly reproduce broad trends of the true values set in the simulations, and that they qualitatively agree with the numerical values set in fluid dynamics.
+To be more precise, extractions of the specific shear viscosity $\eta/s$ tend to be accurate within expected uncertainties.
+This is backed up a direct comparison of relevant average shear viscosity components between fluid dynamics and blast waves.
+On the other hand, we find the extracted temperatures and average radial flow velocities deviate from their true values.
+While still somewhat accurate in central collisions, freeze-out temperatures are underestimated, and average radial flow velocities overestimated in peripheral collisions.
+However, note that the overall fit quality of hadron spectra and elliptic flow remains excellent within the chosen ranges.